-These brightly-colored florals really pop against the rich, deeply colored soil lining this flower beds.
-This design shows that there is no need to stop at just a flower bed when landscaping: adding a fun-sized pond nearby will give way to more wildlife filling your backyard.
+These brightly-colored florals really pop against the rich, deeply-colored soil lining this flower bed.
+This design shows that there is no need to stop at just a flower bed when landscaping: Adding a fun-sized pond nearby will give way to more wildlife filling your backyard.

 Keep it Soft and Sweet